-The UAM Physical Plant Motor Pool is the primary responsible department for providing transportation services during incidents and may require support from the UAM Department of Public Safety.
+The UAM Physical Plant Motor Pool is the primary responsible department for providing transportation services during incidents and may require support from the UAM University Police Department.
 The UAM Physical Plant Motor Pool will be responsible for providing resources during evacuations, route planning, and other transportation related issues.
 UAM Police will assist in route planning and crowd control.